eNMS-automation/eNMS/docs/source/automation/servicetypes/netconf_ncclient.md

     - `Rollback on error`
     - `None`

-- `Lock target`: Valid only for Edit Config Mode.
+- `Lock target`: Locking prevents other users or applications from changing the candidate configuration until the lock is released with the Unlock option.

 - `Config test option`: